CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 ---
 Brightness temperature $(T_{H}+T_{V})/2$ changes at 1.4 GHz and nadir as a function of salinity (x-axis) and temperature (colors).
 The gray domain indicates the range of SSS values mostly encountered in the open ocean.
 ```
-In its simplest form, SSS remote sensing, therefore, consists of measuring/estimating the L-band $T_{B}$ emitted by the perfectly flat ocean surface together with an auxilliary SST.
-The intersection of the two values on a graph such as shown in Figure \ref{Figure3b} can then be used to retrieve SSS given a model for $ε_{sw}(f, S, T)$.

 ### Sea Surface Salinity retrieval from Top Of the Atmosphere brightness temperature